oss-review-toolkit/ort/docs/config-file-copyright-garbage-yml.md

 # The `copyright-garbage.yml` file

-The `copyright-garbage.yml` file allows for removal of incorrect copyright holder detections from the _reporter_ output.

-You can use the [copyright-garbage.yml example](../examples/copyright-garbage.yml) as the base file for your scans.

-### When to Use

-No scanner is perfect and many detect code statements or binary code as copyright holders, `copyright-garbage.yml` provides a way to clean up such errors across all scans.
+The `copyright-garbage.yml` file allows to define which Copyright statements are to be considered as garbage, like any invalid findings from a scanner.
+This can be done by literal strings or regular expression patterns.
+The _evaluator_ and _reporter_ take the file as optional input.
+See the [copyright-garbage.yml example](../examples/copyright-garbage.yml) as a base to get started.

 ## Command Line

-To use the `copyright-garbage.yml` file put it to `$ORT_CONFIG_DIR/copyright-garbage.yml` or pass it to the `--copyright-garbage-file` option of the _reporter_:
+Either create a file at the default location at `$ORT_CONFIG_DIR/copyright-garbage.yml`, or pass a custom file via the `--copyright-garbage-file` option of the _evaluator_ or _reporter_.
+For example:

 ```bash
 cli/build/install/ort/bin/ort report